IndigoBeetle/KwyllDocs/docs/logic/nodes/set_object_colour.md

 : An integer input port used to provide the paper colour index.

 Bright
-: An integer input port used to provide the brightness setting, 0 is non-bright, and other value is bright.
+: An integer input port used to provide the brightness setting, 0 is non-bright, any other value is bright.

 -------